 We have capital, like everyone else, but our scale of knowledge sharing is on another level.
 Just before COVID, we held an event in London where we brought 600 leaders together, around 50 conference rooms that ran several learning sessions over four days.
 It’s a chance to meet leaders and learn from each other.

-We’re really trying to drive learning content and best practice sharing, while keeping the legacy of the acquired business alive.
+We’re really trying to drive learning content and best practice sharing while keeping the legacy of the acquired business alive.
 We rarely ever see a brand go away that was created by a founder.

-8. What does life look like after the deal – for the selling company, its founders and its employees?
+8. What does life look like after the deal – for the selling company, its founders, and its employees?

 Since we let the businesses run very separately and independently, we measure them all the same way with benchmarks, so they can see how they're doing versus our other businesses.
 Then we share best practices to find insights seen in other software companies.
 So there's a lot of coaching, sharing, and benchmarking.

 Since we buy and hold forever, we have time to work through those processes with them.
-When you leave a business to run independently like we do, it’s because we trust them.
+When you leave a business to run independently as we do, it’s because we trust them.
 We’re not integrating them in, so we don't have any central resource responsible for them.
 The benchmarking allows them to see how they're doing.
 People always want to do better, is what we sense, and if you show them better ways of doing things, they’ll try to improve their businesses.